Ko-fi/kofi-wordpress-button/Readme.txt

 == Description ==

 Ko-fi is a fast and friendly way to earn money from your blog, website or project.
-Over $30 million has been earned on Ko-fi so far and it's growing every month!
+Over $200 million has been earned on Ko-fi so far and it's growing every month!

-The money goes directly to you with 0% fees from Ko-fi, it's completely Free and a great alternative to ads!
+The money goes directly to you with 0% fees from Ko-fi, it's completely free and a great alternative to ads!

 Create your free page at ko-fi.com in just a few minutes and link your PayPal or Stripe account to start receiving donations.